< Back to Oral History project: Jackson’s Iconic Restaurants

 After serving as a cook in the Greek Navy, Bill Matheos immigrated to the United States in 1968.
 After a decade of living in the States and operating a burger joint, Bill added recipes from his home island of Thasos.
 They didn’t take right away, but, soon enough, orders for the house specialty — fresh seafood, coated in flour and Greek spice, and griddled in olive oil — eventually found an audience.
 Bill’s most famous regular was his close friend, the writer Eudora Welty, who was fond of calling Bill’s Greek Tavern the best restaurant in the world.

-Seventy-nine years old, Bill still stands at his grill for eleven lunch and dinner shifts each week, frying fish, sing-shouting Greek and American folk and pop songs, and greeting each customer with a ringing, “God Bless America!
+At the time of the interview, a seventy-nine years old Bill still stood at his grill for eleven lunch and dinner shifts each week, frying fish, sing-shouting Greek and American folk and pop songs, and greeting each customer with a ringing, “God Bless America!
 Opa!”